Chrysler Hemi engine: 276

 In 1952, DeSoto introduced its version of the FirePower (FireDome), with a bore of 3.625 in and stroke of 3.344 in, for a displacement of 276.1 cuin.
 The bore spacing, shared by all DeSoto FirePower engines, was 4.3125 in.
 Power output was 160 bhp.
 It was a hot seller, with 50,000 vehicles using the engine until it was replaced in 1954.

+291

+In 1955, DeSoto increased the displacement of the FirePower (FireDome), by increasing the bore to 3.72 in for a displacement of 291 cuin.
+Power output was 185 bhp with a 2-barrel carburetor for the Firedome models and 200 bhp with a 4-barrel carburetor for the Fireflite models.

+330

+For 1956, the displacement for the Firedome and Fireflite models was increased again to 330 cuin by increasing the stroke to 3.80 in.
+Power output was 230 bhp with a 2-barrel carburetor for the Firedome models and 255 bhp with a 4-barrel carburetor for the Fireflite models.

 341

-Displacement was increased again for 1956 (DeSoto Adventurer only) and 1957 (Firedome and Fireflite models) to 341.1 cuin.
+Displacement was increased again for the 1956 (DeSoto Adventurer only) and 1957 (Firedome and Fireflite models) to 341.1 cuin.
 Bore was increased to 3.78 in, but stroke remained at 3.80 in.
 The DeSoto Adventurer had a compression ratio of 9.5:1, using a special camshaft profile for hydraulic lifters, and produced 320 bhp using dual Carter WCFB four-barrel carburetors.

 The 1956 Adventurer was the premiere named high-performance version—the DeSoto equivalent of the twin four-barrel Chrysler 300.